dgaydukov/cert-aws/files/sa.md

 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).
 You can also use CloudWatch to create alarms (for example you get 5 errors, and you want to notify developer).
 Alarms are integrated with SNS (so you can send email, put message to SQS and so on).
 Many aws resources (EC2, RDS, and so on) automatically send metrics to CloudWatch.
 You can also send your custom metrics.
 Metrics can't be deleted, but expire automatically.
+By default ec2 monitoring interval is 5min, but you can enable detailed monitoring (second step when you create ec2) and data would be flow every 1 min.
+In ec2 you can create alarm too (when cpu goes above 80% - stop instance).
+If you want to track ec2 memory/cpu usage you have to install cloudwatch agent into ec2.

 ###### AWS Key Management Service
 KMS - a service for generating/storing/auditing keys.
 If you have a lot of encryption it's better to use central key management service.